 The majority of North American homes have hard water.
 In fact, the United States Geological Survey has shown that 89.3 percent of U.S. homes deal with hard water.
 85 percent of Canadian homes deal with hard water.
-While it’s generally safe to consume, it may cause some concerns in your household—like mineral buildup in your plumbing, concerns with cleaning dishes and clothing, decreased appliance life and dry skin and hair.
+While it’s generally safe to consume, it could cause some concerns in your household—like mineral buildup in your plumbing, concerns with cleaning dishes and clothing, decreased appliance life and dry skin and hair.

 That’s where Levy & Son can assist with water softening solutions to meet your needs.
 Whether you’re just beginning your research on water softeners or you need water softener repair, our team of specialists are here to help.